Your privacy is important to us which is why we will always respect your data and never sell it on to third parties.

 What information do we collect about you and why?

 We collect information about you when you register with us or use our services.
 We also collect information when you voluntarily complete customer surveys and provide feedback.
 Website usage information is collected using cookies.
-Some branches Some branches within the network may record telephone conversations for Training purposes
+Some branches within the network may record telephone conversations for Training purposes.

 When you contact us, book a valuation, request property details or register an interest in the services we provide, we need to know your name, postal address, email address and contact telephone number.

-We gather this information to allow us to process your registration, any valuation or viewing bookings you make for a property.
-The relevant information is then used by us, our agents and sub-contractors to provide any services requested by you and to communicate with you on any matter relating to the provision of the service in general.
+We gather this information to allow us to process your registration and any valuation or viewing bookings you make for a property.
+The relevant information is then used by us, our agents, data processors and sub-contractors to provide any services requested by you and to communicate with you on any matter relating to the provision of the service in general.
+Data processors help us to improve the services we provide to our customers through solutions which empower us to deliver exceptional experiences.

 We may also use aggregate information and statistics for the purpose of monitoring website usage in order to help us develop the website and our services and may provide such aggregate information to third parties.
 These statistics will not include information that can be used to identify any individual.